WICG/first-party-sets/README.md

 is unlikely to cover private domains, so browsers might expose administrative options for locally-defined first-party sets.

+# Gating of Access to State behind Permission Prompt

+User-Agents may also choose to prompt the user about accepting a particular First-Party Set, in which case the availability of storage may change after the first page load.
+Developers are encouraged to  observe this change via any number of asynchronous storage APIs (such as the [Cookie Store API](https://wicg.github.io/cookie-store/#CookieStore) or [Storage Access API](https://github.com/privacycg/storage-access)) and respond as appropriate, either using the newly available data or reloading resources.

 # UI Treatment

 In order to provide transparency to users regarding the First-Party Set that a web page’s top-level